 Your first option is filling out this VAT 101 – Application for Registration form and then submitting it at your local SARS branch.

 An easier and faster way of making sure if you should register for VAT and getting it done ASAP (and most importantly correctly), is talking directly with one of our VAT Registration experts.
-Book your FREE consultation with our experts by clicking right HERE.
+Book your FREE consultation with our experts by clicking right HERE or contact us Toll Free on 0800 007 269 (free to dial from Cellphones and Landlines).